Stop Amos Financial Phone Harassment!

 Some of the strategies debt collectors employ include: calling the friends and family of the debtor to ask for their number (they are not allowed to disclose information about the debt to the friends and family), calling the workplace of the debtor, stalking the debtor on social media, or even showing up at the debtor’s residence or place of employment.

 Debt collectors employ numerous strategies in a bid to get people to pay their debts.
 Some of these strategies are fair and lawful while others are not.
-If a debt collector is being rude, insensitive, and insulting to you, they’re breaking the law.
+To manage the persistent calls from a legitimate business, you should address any unverified debts promptly.
+If a debt collector is being rude, insensitive, and insulting to you, they’re breaking the law and could face a desist order.

 One of the things debtors are most concerned about is whether a collection agency can garnish their wages.